If postcard worthy caribbean backdrops and frozen daiquiris is what you crave, then Palomino is an essential stop for your Colombia adventure.

 Our room, which cost approx $10 USD, had 20 feet thatched roof ceilings and slept 8.
 We had a private bathroom, private front porch with a hammock and table and plenty of open space and storage to feel comfortable.

 This was far from typical hostel living.
 Resort atmosphere aside, the Dreamer Hostel is beachfront, with the most gorgeous pristine white sand stretching in both directions as far as we could see.
-Backpacks discarded, we ran past the beach bars and the brightly colored fishing boats perched on sand dunes and dove into the refreshing clear waters.
+Backpacks discarded, we ran past the beach bars, and the brightly coloured fishing boats all prepped with Ugly Stik GX2 Spinning Reel and Fishing Rod Combo, perched on sand dunes and dove into the refreshing clear waters.
 The riptide pulled as I jumped over and dove under the enormous crashing waves.
 All of my senses felt heightened as I fought the powerful sea, yet I concurrently felt eerily calm as I let myself surrender to the tide.
 I felt truly overwhelmed with gratitude, even blessed.
 A word I try to use sparingly, but feels so fitting when I reminisce about Palomino.

 This hostel is the perfect place to gather your thoughts, clear your head, and do some soul searching.
 It might not be the best place for a party, but you’re bound to encounter some lovely travelers, enjoy the freshest fish and most delicious watermelon juice, and recharge your mind.